Learn Python with Talk Python's 270 hours of courses

 51:59 Enables another thing that a lot of ACI frameworks don't have, which is handling of WebSockets synchronously, because we do the async stuff in the background.

-52:09 And so you can use an asynchronous function, but you can also just synchronous function because all the dealing with the actual WebSocket itself is handled somewhere else.
+52:09 So you can use an asynchronous function, but you can also just use a synchronous function because all the dealing with the actual WebSocket itself is handled somewhere else.

-52:32 But if you want to do like all the weird multicast stuff, different listeners or groups of listeners, you can do with WebSockets.
+52:32 But if you want to do like all the weird multicast stuff, different listeners and groups of listeners you can do with WebSockets, that's probably the lower level version you're talking about.

 52:42 Did I get that right?